opnsense/docs/source/development/examples/helloworld.rst

 .. rubric:: Adding fields to your model
    :name: adding-fields-to-your-model

-When building the skeleton, we have created an empty model (xml), which we are going to fill with some attributes now.
-The items section of the model xml should contain the structure you want to use for your application, you can create trees to hold data in here.
+When building the skeleton, we have created an empty model (XML), which we are going to fill with some attributes now.
+The items section of the model XML should contain the structure you want to use for your application, you can create trees to hold data in here.
 All leaves should contain a field type to identify and validate it’s content.
 The list of attributes for our application can be translated to this: